Lewis & Clark College of Arts & Sciences

 Recommended Academic Preparation

 Admission to Lewis & Clark is selective.
 The most important factors in determining admission to the College of Arts and Sciences are the quality of a student’s academic program and the grades earned in college preparatory courses.
-The Admissions Committee also considers writing ability, quantitative skills, standardized testing, leadership, community service and work experience, personal interests, cocurricular activities and talent, and expressed interest in Lewis & Clark.
+The admissions committee also considers writing ability, quantitative skills, leadership, community service and work experience, personal interests, cocurricular activities, and talent, as well as expressed interest in Lewis & Clark.
+Standardized test scores are not a factor in the admission process, with the exception of scores provided by international applicants as proof of English proficiency.

-Lewis & Clark recommends that first-year students have completed a high school curriculum including a minimum of the following:
+Lewis & Clark recommends that first-year students complete a high school curriculum that includes, at minimum, the following:

-Home-schooled students are encouraged to apply via Lewis & Clark’s Portfolio Path to Admission and to contact the admissions office to discuss the best ways to present their academic preparation to the committee.
+Home-schooled students are encouraged to contact the admissions office to discuss the best ways to present their academic preparation to the committee.

 Transfer Admission

-Transfer students—about 60 of whom enroll each year—bring a welcome maturity and diversity to Lewis & Clark and are an important part of the entering student group.
+Transfer students are an important part of the entering student group.
 Students are considered transfer applicants if they have completed 12 or more semester credits of college-level work after graduating from high school or earning the GED.
 They are admitted on the same selective basis as first-year students and are eligible for financial aid and campus housing.
-Transfer applicants are expected to have achieved their preparation for Lewis & Clark through high school and early college coursework, and to have further demonstrated their ability to succeed by doing well in an appropriate selection of courses.
-Lewis & Clark encourages transfer applicants to visit the campus and schedule an interview with a transfer counselor.
+Transfer admission is selective, and applicants are expected to present an academic history that demonstrates success in coursework similar to that offered within Lewis & Clark's own traditional liberal arts and sciences curriculum.
+Lewis & Clark encourages transfer applicants to visit the campus in person or online and also schedule a virtual interview with a transfer counselor.

 Transfer Credit Policies

-In order to be awarded a Lewis & Clark degree, students must fulfill the institution’s academic residency requirement by completing at least 60 semester credits at Lewis & Clark out of the 128 semester credits required for the degree.
-Thus, a maximum of 68 semester credits may be transferred from other institutions.
-A maximum of 4 semester credits of physical education/activity may be transferred.
-One quarter credit equals .67 semester credits.
+To be awarded a Lewis & Clark degree, transfer students must complete the graduation requirements outlined in this catalog.
+This includes fulfilling the institution’s academic residency requirement by completing at least 60 semester credits at Lewis & Clark out of the 128 semester credits required for the degree.

 International Student Admission